 Grid Catalyst’s Nina Axelson noted that "INOVUES had the highest interest of any of the startups that were in our pitch program.
 The partner that selected them first was 3M."

-Grid Catalyst, who facilitated the pilot, is the only clean energy accelerator focused on energy efficiency and decarbonization solutions for cold climates.
+Grid Catalyst, who facilitated the pilot, is the only clean energy accelerator focused on energy efficiency and decarbonization solutions for cold northern climates.
 Its goal is to provide climate-tech startups with project opportunities to prove out technologies in real-world applications, with the long-term goal to accelerate regional sustainable manufacturing and job growth.

 John Morrow, Insights Lead, Strategic Business Development for 3M, added: "Thermal images show a significant temperature difference between the test (INOVUES) windows and the current windows without the inserts.
 We look forward to obtaining some interesting and useful insights from this pilot."

 Anthony Watry, Senior Manager at 3M Facilities Operations, noted that when he reviewed the windows upfit, the temperature outside was 10-15 degrees Fahrenheit, and the retrofitted glass “felt significantly warmer to the touch than the original single-pane windows."

 In addition to insulating the 3M facade glazing, new interior trims were added to create a finished look that blends with the existing frames.
 They are also contributing to the overall thermal performance of the retrofitted windows.

 The pilot project at 3M's headquarters is an example of the potential for non-invasive window and facade retrofit technologies to help buildings achieve carbon reduction and meet ESG and Net Zero goals.
 It also highlights the importance of innovation and collaboration, in this case between INOVUES, 3M, and Grid Catalyst, in addressing climate change.